 ATTENDANCE POLICY: Punctual and regular attendance is expected.
 Each absence after the first one will result in the deduction of 3 percentage points from final grade.
 Two tardies and /or early departures are equivalent to an absence.
 In case of an emergency, please contact the professor.
-Students MUST be present to receive credit for in class assignments.
 Please see me after class if you come in late so I can change the attendance roster.
 It will be counted as an absence if you FORGET to let me know.

 TIME REQUIREMENT: For each hour in class, you will be expected to commit at least three hours outside of class.
 It is expected that if you enroll in this course, you can meet the time requirements.
 PROFESSIONALISM POLICY: Since you are studying to be educational role models, you will be expected to display professional behavior in all aspects during class time.